Top 7 Best Areas to Stay in Paris

 Welcome to Paris!
-In this article, I’ll be sharing with you my top 5 best neighborhoods to stay in Paris, and what makes each of them special.
+In this article, I’ll be sharing with you my top 7 best areas to stay in Paris, and what makes each of them special.
 Famous for being a city rich in history, full of romance and dotted with incredible monuments and museums, the French capital has so much to offer!
 Since there’s so much to see and do in Paris, it’s important to choose a great area to stay in so you don’t miss a thing.

 Because there are so many choices, it can be hard to decide where your Parisian home base should be.
-To help you choose the best area to stay, I’ve put together this article about the best neighborhoods to stay in Paris.
+To help you choose the best area to stay, I’ve put together this article about the best areas to stay in Paris.
 Whether you prefer a more lively atmosphere or a bit of calm amidst the city rhythm, there’s a Paris neighborhood you’ll love.

 First up on my list of the best neighborhoods to stay in Paris is the Ile Saint-Louis.
 This little island is located in the center of Paris, where the Seine river divides the city into the Right and Left Banks.
 This lovely island is much quieter than its touristy neighbor Ile de la Cité, so the Ile Saint-Louis is a quaint escape from the busy city.
 The ancient cobblestone streets, narrow passages, quaint boutiques and typical Parisian architecture give the island a special small-town charm.